HydroModPy/HydroModPy/docs/developers/binaries.md

 # Restrict to a subset
 hmp install-binaries --subset mf6,mfnwt

-# Force re-download (e.g. after a USGS upstream bump)
+# Force re-download of the pinned release
 hmp install-binaries --upgrade

 # Pin a specific release tag (reproducibility)
 hmp install-binaries --release 18.0
 ```

-The default release is `latest`.
+The default release is `6.7.0`.
 Once a binary lands in the cache it is
 **not** auto-refreshed: the same version stays in place for the lifetime
 of the cache so a run started today yields the same results a year from
 now.
 Upgrades are explicit (`--upgrade`).